Protecting your Business against Emergencies

 Preparing a Business Continuity Plan

-While predicting every possible incident that may threaten your business or organisation is impossible, you can develop a basic plan using the information below.
+It's impossible to predict every potential incident that could pose a threat to your business or organisation.
+However, you can develop a basic plan using the information provided below.

 Simple Self Assessment